MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-api/infoboxeventargs-object.md

 ---
 title: "InfoboxEventArgs Object | Microsoft Docs"
-description: "The InfoboxEventArgs Object is an object that contains information about an infobox event." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: A description of the InfoboxEventArgs Object, an object containing information about an infobox event, including a table with descriptions for each of its properties. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""